ImperialCollegeLondon/grad_school_git_course/_episodes/l1-03-branching-merging.md

 ![Git collaborative]({{ site.baseurl }}/fig/branch4.png
 "Repository with one commit on experiment branch"){:class="img-responsive"}

-Note that the master branch is unchanged whilst a new commit (labelled `e1`) has been created as part of the experiment branch.
+Note that the main branch is unchanged whilst a new commit (labelled `e1`) has been created as part of the experiment branch.

 As mentioned previously, one of the advantages of using branches is working on